nvstrien/wpf-docs/wpf/DataGrid/Selection.md

 ![Extended Cell Selection in WPF DataGrid](Selection_images/wpf-datagrid-multiple-cell-selection.png)

-N> When the [SelectionMode](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Grid.SfGridBase.html#Syncfusion_UI_Xaml_Grid_SfGridBase_SelectionMode) as [Multiple](http://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Grid.GridSelectionMode.html), you can select or deselect multiple rows and cells by clicking the respective cell or row.
-Also in multiple selection pressing navigation keys will move only the current cell and you can select or deselect by pressing <kbd>space</kbd> key.
+N> When the [SelectionMode](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Grid.SfGridBase.html#Syncfusion_UI_Xaml_Grid_SfGridBase_SelectionMode) is set to [Multiple](http://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Grid.GridSelectionMode.html), you can select or deselect multiple rows and cells by clicking the respective cell or row.
+Also, when selectionmode is set to 'Multiple', pressing navigation keys will only move the current cell.
+You can select or deselect by pressing <kbd>space</kbd> key.

 {% tabs %}
 {% highlight xaml %}